 The average price of a first-time buyer property in Bristol costs around £257,493.

-There are many attractive areas of Bristol for first-time buyers to look at settling, with some houses for sale in Bristol being a lot more affordable than others, so we can see why you’re thinking about a Bristol move.
+There are many attractive areas of Bristol for first-time buyers to look at settling, with some houses for sale in Bristol being a lot more affordable than others, so we can see why there are many Bristol house movers.

 We’ve put together this guide featuring some of the most affordable areas to buy various property types in Bristol, making them the ideal place to buy your first home.